ikmdev/ikm-dev-doc/src/pages/docs/index.md

 <br></br>
 Volume 8 serves as a user guide for Komet and outlines the steps for downloading, installing, and starting the contributed application.
 It covers importing and reading-in data, searching concepts using both the Komet and Journal interfaces, distinguishing concept versions and history, editing and modifying data, exporting and sharing data, and viewing concept timeline properties.

-### Volume 9: Open Source Overview
-<a href="/Volume-9.pdf" target="_blank" class={styles.pdfLink}> PDF Version 📁 </a>

-<br></br>
-This section describes open-source software in healthcare IT, highlighting its role in fostering community collaboration and decentralized development.
-It emphasizes open-source's importance for enhancing interoperability and adaptability in healthcare technology, advocating for permissive licensing to facilitate widespread use, modification, and distribution of software, thereby improving system compatibility and knowledge sharing.